openedx/frontend-app-learner-portal-programs/docs/decisions/0003-graphql-schema.rst

 Consequences
 ------------
-This will safeguard us from pages failing to build do to missing information, but will not necessarily warn us if the data is not there.
+This will safeguard us from pages failing to build due to missing information, but will not necessarily warn us if the data is not there.

 Monitoring of these schemas is necessary to make sure they are in sync with the data coming from designer — This will be the “source of truth” for the data coming into the learner-portal, not designer.
 Any time data changes shape in designer, it must also be changed in the schema.